 AWS Managed Services (AMS) planned event management (PEM) is an AMS service offering.
-PEM is used to engage, coordinate, and assist during customer events and projects using AMS services.
+PEM engages, coordinates, and assists during customer events and projects using AMS services.
 PEM assists in coordinating a set of related RFCs that align with the agreed scope and timeline of the PEM event or project.